 - "I Am Becoming" Song: Wednesday sings about how love is changing her in "Pulled"

-- Improbable Aiming Skills: Wednesday manages to shoot an apple off her fiancé's head with a crossbow.
+- Improbable Aiming Skills: Wednesday manages to shoot an apple off Lucas' head with a crossbow.
 While blindfolded.
 Some productions justify this by having the ancestors help her.

 - Improv: In "One Normal Night" the last line to Fester's first verse can vary wildly from production to production.
 On the original Broadway cast album, it ends "Were you folks right for the mezzanine?".
 The script lists that version, as well as the alternate line "Was rehab right for Charlie Sheen?"
-Local productions usually replace this line with a pop-culture reference to whatever's current at the moment, provided it keeps the "een" rhyme scheme going.
+Local productions usually replace this line with a pop-culture reference to whatever's current at the moment, provided it keeps the "een" rhyme scheme going - some adaptations break the "een" rhyme scheme to take pot-shots at an acceptable target - one adaption on Youtube has "was Donald Trump right for the Presidency?"

 - Invisible to Normals: The chorus of ancestral Addams ghosts can only be seen by the family.
-This leads to some amusing situations; for example, near the end Wednesday catches a bouquet thrown to her by a spectral bride, much to the confusion of her "normal" fiance.
+This leads to some amusing situations; for example, near the end Wednesday catches a bouquet thrown to her by the deceased bride ancestor, much to Lucas' confusion. note

 - Laughing at Your Own Jokes: Gomez, when he first meets the Beinekes.Gomez: I go too far.